 David Lindblom was elected to represent Pennington, Meade and Lawrence Counties in 2010.
 He and his wife, Starla, ranch near Hermosa.
 He is active in the Hermosa Volunteer Fire Department where he is currently the assistant chief and is a director for the Hermosa Rural Fire Protection District.
 He is a past director for the Central States Fair and for the Custer County Fair.

 Gary Kluthe was appointed to the board in 1994.
 Kluthe is a life-long resident of the Rapid City area.
 He was a real estate agent for many years and he and his wife, Donna, also owned and operated French Cleaners and Shirt Laundry in Rapid City.
 He is a volunteer with the Whispering Pines Rural Fire Protection District and has served as a director of the Independent Insurance Agents of South Dakota, the Rapid City Insurance Association, Rapid City Rotary Club, Central States Fair and First American Systems.
 The Kluthes have two children.
-Gary is currently the board's secretary.
+Gary is currently the board's Treasurer.

 Thad Wasson was elected as board member for Pennington, Meade and Lawrence Counties in 2020.
 Upon his honorable discharge from the U.S. Marines, Wasson began working for CenturyLink in Colorado where he met his wife, Michelle.
 His job took him to Rapid City, where he continues to work for CenturyLink.
 He has served on multiple boards in the community, including Bethany Christian Services, St. Paul's Lutheran School and Abiding Word Lutheran Church.
 He and Michelle have three children and live near Johnson Siding.
 Thad is currently the board's Assistant Secretary.